-Academic prerequisites.
+Academic prerequisites

 Even though transition programs give credit for students' prior learning and experience, they still have academic prerequisites.
 Unlike certificate programs that many LPNs/LVNs complete to get their initial credential, associate's and bachelor's degree programs have foundational academic requirements that have to be met.
-In many cases, the same work and family responsibilities that make it difficult for LPNs/LVNs to complete transition programs also make it difficult for them to complete the prerequisites necessary to enter these programs.25
+In many cases, the same work and family responsibilities that make it difficult for LPNs/LVNs to complete transition programs also make it difficult for them to complete the prerequisites necessary to enter these programs.25 tific expertise needed to understand the physical and chemical processes involved in disease.

-Nursing competencies are complex, and they expand as nurses gain more authority.

-A nurse must wear many hats at once-caregiver, scientist, educator, 26 problem solver, medical professional, and customer service provider.
-To make an accurate assessment of a patient's condition and administer the appropriate treatment, nurses need to know medicine, dentistry, biology, chemistry, and mathematics-the scientific expertise needed to understand the physical and chemical processes involved in disease.
 They also have to understand psychology, therapy, and counseling, as many illnesses have psychological components.
 Nurses have to find the most effective psychological approach to use with different personalities to get patients to cooperate with diagnostic tests and treatment and to take an active role in their own care.

+5. Nursing Competencies by RN Specialty

+A nurse must wear many hats at once - caregiver, scientist, educator,26 problem solver, medical professional, and customer service provider.
+To make an accurate assessment of a patient's condition and administer the appropriate treatment, nurses need to know medicine, dentistry, biology, chemistry, and mathematics - the scien-

 Nurses also must possess social perceptiveness and strong interpersonal communication skills to be able to quickly and effectively obtain and convey information, while showing understanding and compassion appropriate to the situation.
 They must understand sociology and anthropology, as they may interact with patients from different cultures on a regular basis and need to show appropriate cultural sensitivity.

 Registered nurses (RNs) must have knowledge of science, medicine, psychology, English, and personal service.
 Since RNs play a central role in educating patients about following the proper treatment and best approaches to staying well, they also must be effective educators.
-In addition, they often play a role in training LPNs/LVNs, nursing aides, home health aides, medical assistants, and other healthcare providers who assist or collaborate with RNs in delivering care to patients.
+In addition, they often play a role in training LPNs/ LVNs, nursing aides, home health aides, medical assistants, and other healthcare providers who assist or collaborate with RNs in delivering care to patients.
 Communication and coordination skills are also very important for RNs, as they interact with patients and their family members, doctors, pharmacists, technicians, therapists, and other healthcare providers.27